Rome Youth Hockey Association

 Rome Youth Hockey Association Our Mission is to provide our youth with the best possible opportunity to HAVE FUN while playing the sport of Ice Hockey.

-All skaters must complete the COVID-19 Screening form prior to every practice by scanning the QR code below or clicking the COVID Form link.
+All skaters must complete the COVID-19 Screening form prior to every practice/game by scanning the QR code below or clicking the COVID Form link.

 Covid Form QR Code

 1. Kennedy Arena will open 10 minutes prior to the scheduled ice time.
 Anyone arriving earlier than 10 minutes before their scheduled start time MUST wait outside of Kennedy Arena socially distanced from others or within their car in the parking lot.

 2. All teams MUST provide a roster by November 2, 2020 that includes accurate contact information of all coaches and players.
 This information MUST be accurate and MUST be able to reach the designated person in case of emergency or the need arises.
 Maximum roster will be 25 players & coaches on ice.